colindaven/git_practice/README.md

 # git_practice

-Colin Davenport, April 2021
+Colin Davenport, April - October 2021

 Requires:
  - user account on github
  - git software on your local machine
  - Alternative 1: if not possible, you can fork the repository and make changes via using edit in the web browser
- - Alternative 2: use github codespaces if available on your user account (try pressing the full stop key "." on your keyboard while on this webpage)
+ - Alternative 2: use github codespaces if available on your user account (try pressing the full stop key "." on your keyboard while on this webpage).
+You can then probably suggest changes in the form of so-called patches as commits and pull requests to my repository.

 ```
 # 1. Simple - if you have write access to the repository